-Roughly 8.25% (10 million households) in America are accredited investors according to the Federal Reserve’s calculations in 2013.
-Given the economy and the stock market and real estate market have continued to boom in 2019, the number is likely closer to 10% of all households.
+Roughly 8.25% (10 million households) in America are accredited investors according to the Federal Reserve's calculations in 2013.
+The economy and the stock market and real estate market boomed in 2019.
+And despite the dips in 2020 due to the pandemic, things have bounced back since Q1 2020.
+Thus, the number of accredited investors is likely closer to 10% of all households.

 Let's first define what an accredited investor is.